 With two drive bay support and a 6-orientation chassis, you can move the I/O panel to six different locations.
 For fully utilizing the internal space, the PSU is positioned on the front of chassis, or you can relocate it according to your preference.

-Its easy to install magnetic dust filters keep your system cleaned.
-With all these wonderful features combined to a decent look, it is an excellent minimalist cover to house your powerful components.
+Its easy-to-install magnetic dust filters keep your system cleaned.
+With all these wonderful features combined with a sleek look, it is an excellent minimalist cover to house your powerful components.
 Let’s not forget the awesome geometric design on the front panel too!

 - Available in different sizes.